teddjangg/non-iid-feature-screener/README.md

 We then look at the **variance of this gap across folds**:

-- **KFold** ignores row order → gap variance stays low even for non-IID features
+- **KFold** respects row order but splits data evenly → temporal structure is diluted across folds
 - **TimeSeriesSplit** respects row order → gap variance inflates for non-IID features

 If the data were truly IID, both splitters should produce stable, low-variance gaps.
 When TSSplit variance is significantly higher than KFold variance, it signals that **row order matters** for that feature — a sign of latent temporal structure and potential IID violation.